 “He answered so well that many who were present at the trial, and heard what he said, had no difficulty in waging two to one that he would be acquitted, the more so that no witnesses were called to give evidence against him or against her, as is customary in such cases, when the accused denies the charge brought against him.”
 23

 It could be surmised that Hirst decided Jane Boleyn testified against her husband to escape a desperately unhappy marriage, therefore he was compelled to present him as an abusive husband.
 Of course that is completely false.
 Both Hirst and Gregory’s depictions of Jane Boleyn followed the traditional view.
 Gregory decided not to go the vengeful woman route but to make her completely mad, decorating her tower cell with the contents of her chamber pot.
 But we have to give both Gregory and Hirst a pass here.
 Their research was done before 2006.
 The fact is that for several centuries no one bothered to question the myth that Jane Boleyn had testified against her husband out of spite.
-It was not until Julia Fox released her book in 2006 that anyone bothered to question Jane’s involvement at all.
+Retha Warnicke made a passing mention of there being no evidence that Jane had given any statements in her 1989 The Rise and Fall of Anne Boleyn, but did not go into detail.
+It was not until Julia Fox released her book in 2006 that anyone really bothered to question Jane’s involvement in detail.

-Mantel, writing later than both Gregory and Hirst, had the benefit of Julia’s brand new research.
-She even mentions Julia’s book in her author notes, yet tells us that “to limit the multiplication of characters [her book] omits mention of a deceased lady called Bridget Wingfield” and admits that this “throws more blame on Jane, Lady Rochford, than perhaps she deserves.”
+Mantel, writing later than both Gregory and Hirst, had the benefit of brand new research.
+Mantel reviewed Julia’s book, and even mentions it in her author notes, yet tells us that “to limit the multiplication of characters [her book] omits mention of a deceased lady called Bridget Wingfield” and admits that this “throws more blame on Jane, Lady Rochford, than perhaps she deserves.”
 Where this argument falls flat is the fact that the deceased Lady Wingfield allegedly made a deathbed confession and that she needs no lengthy introduction.
 When there are pages and pages dedicated to Mantel’s venomous Lady Rochford, including a bizarre incident in Wolf Hall where Jane menaces and humiliates young Henry Fitzroy, it is hard to believe that Mantel loaded all the blame onto Jane Boleyn because she didn’t have the space to mention the Wingfield rumour.
 Mantel, like many others, does not want to let go of that convenient villain, a woman scorned.

 Julia Fox’s book is not only a ‘positive reading’ as Mantel calls it, it is a factual and thoroughly academic account of the life of one of the most obscure and maligned members of the Boleyn family.
 It also is has a rather devastating side to it, it points out that for five centuries we have been perpetuating a complete fabrication because we overlooked a simple fact.